-Grade 12 one unit, one year This course covers the topics of a first semester college calculus course.
+Grade 12 This course covers the topics of a first semester college calculus course.
 Content includes functions, limits, derivatives, differentiable equations, integrals of algebraic and transcendental functions, methods of integration, and applications of the derivative and the integral.

 #351 Advanced Placement Calculus (BC)